 Are travel agents worth it?
 Pros, cons and alternatives

-But are their services worth it?
-That might depend on many factors, like the cost of their services, the complexity of your trip, your own preferences and your comfort level with booking travel yourself.
-Read on to learn more about the pros and cons of using a travel agent.
+Whether these travel advisers are worth it depends on the cost of their services, the complexity of your trip and your comfort with booking travel yourself.

 What you’ll learn: